zhuweipu/boom-template/README.md

 invocation of the Debug specification to do this.

 Eventually, BOOM and spike will converge after they have each loaded the test binary into their memories.
-They will again diverge on ocassion to send proxy syscalls to the host, spinning for indeterminate amounts of time while waiting for a `fromhost` message (by repeatedly reading an agreed-upon `fromhost` address in memory).
+They will again diverge on occasion to send proxy syscalls to the host, spinning for indeterminate amounts of time while waiting for a `fromhost` message (by repeatedly reading an agreed-upon `fromhost` address in memory).